About climate change and health

 - and which continues for decades (or longer) .

-Similarly, in New Zealand, the Resource Management Act 1991 defines climate change to mean:
+Similarly, in New Zealand, the Resource Management Act 1991 defines climate change as:

 ‘a change of climate that is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and that is in addition to natural climate variability observed over comparable time periods.’